-- COVID-19 certificate of vaccination (at least 2 doses) or exemption certificate.
+- COVID-19 certificate of vaccination (at least 2 doses) or certificate of exemption.

-- Only for those who have a dose of the vaccine: negative PCR result taken no more than 72 hours before departure to Indonesia or antigen test taken 24 hours before the flight.
+- Only for those who have one dose of the vaccine: negative PCR result taken no later than 72 hours before the departure flight to Indonesia or antigen test taken 24 hours before the flight.
 Those who have at least 2 doses of the vaccine no longer need to submit PCR.

 - Download the PeduliLindungi app and create a profile.

 - Have travel insurance that covers COVID-19 in Indonesia.
-I recommend Heymondo travel insurance which is the insurance company that I always use.
-You can purchase your insurance with a 5% discount through this link.
+I recommend the insurance company I always use: Heymondo.
+You can book your insurance with a 5% discount through this link.

-- Proof of reservation of at least one hotel stay (any duration).
+- Proof of booking at least one accommodation (any duration).

-Important notice: The requirements to travel to Indonesia, or any other country, are constantly changing.
+Important: Entry requirements to travel to Indonesia, or any other country, are constantly changing.
 For this reason, I recommend confirming this information.
-I recommend checking out @balisolve IG account as they share the most up to date information.
+Check the IG account of @balisolve, as they share the most updated information.

-How to get around during your trip to Bali in 10 days
+How to move around during your trip to Bali in 10 days

-One of the main questions people ask themselves when planning a trip to Bali is how to get around the island.
-Below, I will explain the different ways to getting around in Bali:
+One of the main doubts that arise when organizing a trip to Bali is how to move around the island.
+Next I am going to explain you the different options to make the transfers in Bali:

-– Rent a scooter.
-The most affordable way to get around in Bali is by renting a scooter.
-If you rent it for days, it usually costs around $5 per day.
-Your hotel or villa may even offer their own rental service.
-If not, the staff will tell you where to rent it.
+– Rent a motorcycle.
+The most affordable way to move around Bali is renting a motorcycle.
+If you rent it for days, you can expect to pay $5 per day.
+You may be able to rent it in your villa.
+If not, the personnel will be able to recommend a reputable place where to rent it.
 Gasoline is also very cheap.
-I remind you to be very careful on the road as the traffic can be crazy and the priority laws are not fully respected.
+I remind you to be very careful on the road as traffic can be crazy and priority rules are not fully upheld.

-– Hire a private driver.
-If you prefer to opt for convenience and peace of mind, I recommend hiring a driver-guide, who will not only take you to all the places you ask, but will also give you interesting information about the places you visit.
-It is more expensive but you will not have to worry about the journeys and you will be able to have a closer contact with the Balinese culture and history.
+– Private driver-guide.
+If you prefer to opt for comfort, another option is to hire a driver/guide, who will not only take you to all the places you wish to visit but will also give you interesting information about the places you visit.
+It is more expensive but you will not have to worry about the routes and you will be able to have a closer contact with the culture and Balinese history.

-– Taxi, Grab or Gojek.
-If you just want to be taken from one place to another, you can take a taxi or use the Grab or Gojek apps (Uber type).
+– Cab, Grab or Gojek.
+If you only want to be taken from one place to another, you can take a cab or make use of the apps Grab or Gojek (similar to Uber).

--Book day-trips.
-On websites such as Civitatis or GetYourGuide, it is possible to book trips to different areas of Bali.
-It is also possible to book personalized excursion, in which you can choose all the stops you want to make.
+-Book tours.
+In websites like Civitatis or GetYourGuide, it is possible to book organized tours to different areas of Bali.
+Also, it is possible to book a custom tour, in which you can choose all the stops that you want to do.

-Places to visit in Bali in 10 days
+What to see and do in Bali in 10 days

-Ready to start exploring Bali?
+Ready to begin to explore Bali?
 Let’s begin!
-Although first, take a look at my map of Bali to get an idea of the trip.
+Although first, take a look at my map of Bali to get a general idea of the trip.